 Hence, it is a biological process and not a voluntary one.

 Sounds of Stress and Nervous

 First off, likewise, belly python turtles don’t like to get touched, especially by strangers.
-So, when you first bring a pet turtle at home, you might hear it hissing or creating a sound to express his discomfort while you handle it.
+So, when you first bring a pet turtle home, you might hear it hissing or creating a sound to express its discomfort while you handle it.

 Hence, we admit you to tackle the turtles carefully at the beginning time.
 It will help the turtle feel relaxed and get attached to you.
 Also, giving it its favorite food treat will be beneficial to stop it hissing and quickly grow an attachment with you.

 Sometimes an intimidating turtle will show aggression.
 Thus, the belligerent turtle will create an aggressive sound as a sign of his attacking mentality.
 However, it is subject to situations and will happen mostly in the wilderness.

 The snapper turtles are experts at making such aggressive sounds while showing aggression or will to attack their opponent.

 The sound of aggression is a combination of continuous hissing and heavy breathing.
 Turtles produce the sound whenever it feels threatened to lose their territory.
 Hence, you can experience such kind of noise if you own any territorial turtles, especially more than two in the same turtle tank.

 You can avoid such territorial aggression and sound by making the container spacious enough to accommodate several turtles.
 You should also provide enough hiding space for each turtle.